RiiConnect24/Wii-Guide/_pages/en_US/themes-vwii.md

 ##### Section I - Finding a Theme

-* When choosing a theme it is important to make sure that your theme is compatible with the vWii system menu.
+* When choosing a theme it is important to make sure that your theme is compatible with the vWii System Menu.

 * Older themes for 3.X or 2.X are **NOT** compatible with vWii and may cause a theme brick if used.